lsst-tstn/tstn-023/index.rst

 Finally, shared memory is activated by use of a specific :ref:`ospl configuration <Appendix-Initial-Shared-Memory-OpenSplice-Configuration>`, which must be the same for the daemons and applications.

-Once all the components where updated to the licensed version of OpenSplice with the :ref:`new configuration <Appendix-Initial-Shared-Memory-OpenSplice-Configuration>` and the daemons where ready, they where deployed into a fresh system (see :ref:`NCSA-Standard-Deployment-Test` for details).
+Once all the components were updated to the licensed version of OpenSplice with the :ref:`new configuration <Appendix-Initial-Shared-Memory-OpenSplice-Configuration>` and the daemons were ready, they were deployed into a fresh system (see :ref:`NCSA-Standard-Deployment-Test` for details).
 The daemons must be deployed first, so that the OpenSplice DDS services become available.
 Next we brought up all the CSCs, one by one, and salkafka producers following the same process of the :ref:`standard configuration test <NCSA-Standard-Deployment-Test>`, measuring the network traffic as each new component was initialized.

-This time we did not observe issues when trying to bring the producers up after all CSCs where running.
+This time we did not observe issues when trying to bring the producers up after all CSCs were running.
 We also did not observed any issues trying to start remotes to communicate with the CSCs, when also using the shared memory mode.
 However, we did observe the HRTO_ issue if we try to initialize a remote without using the shared memory mode.